xmontana/raspmonitor/readme.md

 You can:

     Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material for any purpose, even commercially.
     The licensor cannot revoke these freedoms as long as you follow the license terms.

 Under the following terms:

     Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

 Symfony2 is released under the MIT license.
-Copyright (c) 2004-2014 Fabien Potencier
+Copyright (c) 2004-2014 Fabien Potencier.

 Other Symfony2 Bundles are under the owner's LICENSE:

-   friendsofsymfony/user-bundle
+* friendsofsymfony/user-bundle
-   ronanguilloux/php-gpio
+* ronanguilloux/php-gpio
-   misd/guzzle-bundle
+* misd/guzzle-bundle
-   apy/datagrid-bundle
+* apy/datagrid-bundle

 Theme Deep Blue Admin dashboard by http://www.prepbootstrap.com/